The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 What happens if you do not comply

 The more immediate risk is commercial.
-B2B partners, marketplaces, and enterprise buyers are already asking for Declarations of Conformity as part of procurement qualification.
-If you cannot produce one when asked, the consequence is not a regulator at the door.
-It is a lost contract, a delisted product, or a paused shipment.
-For refurb operators selling through third-party platforms or into retail partnerships, that is a more proximate risk than a fine.
+The regulator will warn you first, your customers will not.
+B2B partners, marketplaces and enterprise buyers are already asking for Declarations of Conformity as part of procurement qualification.
+If you cannot produce one when asked, the result may be a lost contract, a delisted product or a paused shipment.
+For refurb operators selling through third-party platforms or retail partnerships, that is a more immediate risk than formal enforcement.

 Harmonised sorting labels